 One of the most influential design, art and architecture movements of the 20th century, Bauhaus’ legacy is still seen in many buildings and design objects today.
-The Bauhaus Archive houses an impressive collection of objects and artifacts from the movement as well as works from its renowned teachers, such as Walter Gropius, Paul Klee and Wassily Kandinsky.
+The Bauhaus Archive houses an impressive collection of objects and artefacts from the movement as well as works from its renowned teachers, such as Walter Gropius, Paul Klee and Wassily Kandinsky.

-Are you into fonts and letter forms?
+Are you into fonts and letterforms?
 Then the Buchstabenmuseum is for you.
 The museum collects, preserves and exhibits letters, signage and their history as a way of recognizing typography’s role in society and culture.

 Since the 1970s, the Museum der Dinge has been gathering an array of objects deemed significant to design history as a way of exploring contemporary consumer culture and design.
-You’ll find everything from design classics to kitsch objects at the Kreuzberg museum.
+You’ll find everything from design classics to kitsch objects at the Kreuzberg Museum.